argoproj-labs/rollouts-plugin-trafficrouter-gatewayapi/docs/features/grpc.md

       trafficRouting:
         plugins:
           argoproj-labs/gatewayAPI:
-            grpcRoute: first-tcproute # grpcroute you have created on the 6th step
+            grpcRoute: first-grpcroute # grpcroute you have created on the 6th step
             namespace: default # namespace where your grpcroute is
       steps:
         - setWeight: 30